sagnik15051998/excel-creation/README.md

-# Demo project for excel sheet creation using data from a databsae
+# Demo project for excel sheet creation using data from a database